ryanq47/WhisperNet-Offensive/README.md

 ## Usage

-Once you've done the Quickstarts, you should be able to access the WebInterface, at `https://127.0.0.1:8080`, or whatever you set the IP/PORT to.
+Once you've done the Quickstarts, you should be able to access the WebInterface, at `http://127.0.0.1:8080`, or whatever you set the IP/PORT to.

-On success, you should see this:
+On success, you should see this screen:

 ![Login Page](Documentation/images/webinterface/login_screen.png)

+## Next Steps:

+If you haven't started the server yet, go do that.
+From here, go ahead and login, and check out the WebInterface documentation for how to use everything